juliankrispel/redux-connector/README.md

 [Install from npm](https://www.npmjs.com/package/redux-connector) - `yarn add redux-connector` or `npm install redux --save`

-A component alternative for the `connect` HOC from react-redux, using the [Function as a child](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9) pattern.
+A component alternative for the `connect` HOC from react-redux, using the [Function as a child](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9) or [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) pattern.
 ```jsx
 <Connect
   mapStateToProps={mapStateToProps}